 Blackboard is the University's choice of computer software for our virtual learning environment (VLE).
-It supports online teaching and learning and can be accessed by registered learners and staff via the University's intranet system or by the internet from any location.
-Blackboard has become a key learning support tool whereby staff and learner can communicate through text and image.
-Resources available within the "environment" include, course information, module materials that can comprise of anything from lecture notes to video clips, discussion forums for communication between staff and learners, administrative information such as calendars, and the setting and marking of online assessment.
+It supports online teaching and learning and can be accessed by registered learners and staff via the University's intranet system or by the Internet from any location.
+Blackboard has become a key learning support tool whereby staff and learners can communicate through text and images.
+Resources available within the 'environment' include, programme information, module materials that can comprise of anything from lecture notes to video clips, discussion forums for communication between staff and learners, administrative information such as calendars, and the setting and marking of online assessment.
 Blackboard facilitates an inordinately flexible and remotely available teaching and learning world.